celestiaorg/celestia-app/docs/architecture/adr-017-single-binary-upgrade.md

 ## Alternative Approaches

 Instead of having a single binary, we can have multiple binaries that are managed by another supervisory binary e.g. [Cosmovisor](https://docs.desmos.network/fullnode/cosmovisor/).
-Osmosis does it through having a significant number of binaries gathered in one docker container and switch them in particular heights.
+Osmosis does it through having a significant number of binaries gathered in one docker container and switching them at particular heights.
 This approach has a lot of maintenance burden and is fragile to sync from genesis.

 ## Decision